 Greek civilians mourn their dead.
 Smyrna 1922.

-A woman and 3 children gaze at the camera as they are taken away in a train carriage with a soldier above them.
-Asia Minor 1922
+A woman and 3 children gaze at the camera as they are taken away in a freight train with a soldier above them.
+Edirne (Adrianople),

 Greek refugees at Aleppo, Syria.